-“While it’s true we see many substance-exposed babies at MMH (commonly crystal meth, heroin and alcohol) it’s only the heroin-exposed babies that are true ‘drug addicts’ who have a neonatal abstinence syndrome or withdrawals which is managed with opiate replacement therapy.
-The others tend to growth restricted and have quantifiable brain changes,” he said.
+“We see many substance-exposed babies at MMH (commonly crystal meth, heroin and alcohol) but it’s only the heroin-exposed babies that are true ‘drug addicts’ who have a neonatal abstinence syndrome or withdrawals.
+This is managed with opiate replacement therapy,” he said.

 There’s help available

-Short term management of substance-exposed babies isn’t particularly complicated but the management of the family social issues is very complex and prolonged.
+Short term management of substance-exposed babies isn’t particularly complicated but the management of the family social issues can add a level of complexity.

 Muriel Johnstone, a social worker at the Department of Health explains: “Social workers working in the Neonatal and Obstetric Departments are involved in providing intervention to pregnant patients who use substances.”

-She says, antenatally, patients are provided with brief motivational counselling following a thorough assessment where they’re appropriately referred for detoxification or rehabilitation.
+She says, antenatally, patients are provided with brief motivational counseling following a thorough assessment where they’re appropriately referred for detoxification or rehabilitation.

-However, this is dependent on the type of drug which is used and the stage of pregnancy.
+However, this is dependent on the type of substance which is used and the stage of pregnancy.